jsimplicio/jsimplicio.github.io/_posts/2018-1-1-the-scouts-exerience.md

 - Update the Android Scout app to conform to the new dscout Diary researcher experience.

 ### Designing the Scout experience
-I researched and learned Material Design best practices from [Google's guide on Material Design](https://material.io/design/).

-My goal was quite broad--the Scout experience from login all the way to the completion of a mission part.
+My goal was broad--the Scout experience from login all the way to the completion of submitting research questions.

 I also designed additional features that became priority along the way, such as an upload progress screen where Scouts can track their entry uploads.